Hurricane Fiona knocks out Puerto Rico electricity

 Three weeks after the disaster, only about 10% of Puerto Ricans had electricity.
 The national grid still remains fragile, with outages a daily occurrence.

-Torrential rains and mudslides are also forecast for the Dominican Republic as the hurricane progresses northwest.
+Torrential rains and mudslides are also forecast for the Dominican Republic as the hurricane progresses northwest, with the Turks and Caicos Islands also likely to be affected.